amarildolucas/CourseRazeCore/README.md

-# CourseRazeCore
+# RazeCore

-A reusable framework that allows me to easily share code across apps!
+A description of this package.